dotnet/docs/docs/standard/base-types/composite-formatting.md

  [!code-csharp[Formatting.Composite#7](../../../samples/snippets/csharp/VS_Snippets_CLR/Formatting.Composite/cs/index1.cs#7)]
  [!code-vb[Formatting.Composite#7](../../../samples/snippets/visualbasic/VS_Snippets_CLR/Formatting.Composite/vb/index1.vb#7)]

  Multiple format items can refer to the same element in the list of objects by specifying the same parameter specifier.
-For example, you can format the same numeric value in hexadecimal, scientific, and number format by specifying a composite format string such as "0x{0:X} {0:E} {0:N}", as the following example shows:
+For example, you can format the same numeric value in hexadecimal, scientific, and number format by specifying a composite format string, such as "`0x{0:X} {0:E} {0:N}`", as the following example shows:

  [!code-csharp[Formatting.Composite#10](../../../samples/snippets/csharp/VS_Snippets_CLR/Formatting.Composite/cs/index1.cs#10)]
  [!code-vb[Formatting.Composite#10](../../../samples/snippets/visualbasic/VS_Snippets_CLR/Formatting.Composite/vb/index1.vb#10)]

  Each format item can refer to any object in the list.
-For example, if there are three objects, you can format the second, first, and third object by specifying a composite format string like this: "{1} {0} {2}".
+For example, if there are three objects, you can format the second, first, and the third object by specifying a composite format string, such as `{1} {0} {2}`.
 An object that isn't referenced by a format item is ignored.
 A <xref:System.FormatException> is thrown at run time if a parameter specifier designates an item outside the bounds of the list of objects.

 ### Alignment Component

  The optional *alignment* component is a signed integer indicating the preferred formatted field width.
 If the value of *alignment* is less than the length of the formatted string, *alignment* is ignored, and the length of the formatted string is used as the field width.
 The formatted data in the field is right-aligned if *alignment* is positive and left-aligned if *alignment* is negative.
 If padding is necessary, white space is used.
 The comma is required if *alignment*  is specified.

  The following example defines two arrays, one containing the names of employees and the other containing the hours they worked over a two-week period.
-The composite format string left-aligns the names in a 20-character field, and right-aligns their hours in a 5-character field.
+The composite format string left-aligns the names in a 20-character field and right-aligns their hours in a 5-character field.

 >[!NOTE]
-> The "N1" standard format string is also used to format the hours with one fractional digit.
+> You can use the "N1" standard format string to format the hours with one fractional digit.

  [!code-csharp[Formatting.Composite#8](../../../samples/snippets/csharp/VS_Snippets_CLR/Formatting.Composite/cs/alignment1.cs#8)]
  [!code-vb[Formatting.Composite#8](../../../samples/snippets/visualbasic/VS_Snippets_CLR/Formatting.Composite/vb/alignment1.vb#8)]

 ### Format String Component

  The optional *formatString* component is a format string that's appropriate for the type of object being formatted.
+You can specify:

-Specify a standard or custom numeric format string if the corresponding object is a numeric value.
-Specify a standard or custom date and time format string if the corresponding object is a <xref:System.DateTime> object, or an [enumeration format string](enumeration-format-strings.md) if the corresponding object is an enumeration value.
+- A standard or custom numeric format string if the corresponding object is a numeric value.

+- A standard or custom date and time format string if the corresponding object is a <xref:System.DateTime> object.

+- An [enumeration format string](enumeration-format-strings.md) if the corresponding object is an enumeration value.

 If *formatString* isn't specified, the general ("G") format specifier for a numeric, date and time, or enumeration type is used.
 The colon is required if *formatString* is specified.

  The following table lists types or categories of types in the .NET class library that support a predefined set of format strings, and provides links to the articles that list the supported format strings.
 String formatting is an extensible mechanism that makes it possible to define new format strings for all existing types and to define a set of format strings supported by an application-defined type.